Diana-Vynnyk/virtualbox/README.md

 To allow copy and paste using virtualbox (Ubuntu 22.04)

-1.On guest window: Devices -> insert Guest Addition CD image...
+1. On guest window: Devices -> insert Guest Addition CD image...

 2. On guest window: Open the VBox_GAs_ CD on terminal